immunefi-team/Bounty_Boosts/Alchemix/31584 - [SC - Critical] Loss Of Boosted Weight When Poking In The Same ....md

 # Loss Of Boosted Weight When Poking In The Same Boosted Vote Period

-Submitted on Tue May 21 2024 08:48:26 GMT-0400 (Atlantic Standard Time) by @Limbooo for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 21st 2024 at 14:48:26 UTC by @Limbooo for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31584